gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 ## Introduction

 Chatbots are a popular application of large language models.
-Using `gradio`, you can easily build a demo of your chatbot model and share that with your users, or try it yourself using an intuitive chatbot GUI.
+Using `gradio`, you can easily build a demo of your chatbot model and share that with your users, or try it yourself using an intuitive chatbot UI.

 This tutorial uses `gr.ChatInterface()`, which is a high-level abstraction that allows you to create your chatbot UI fast, often with a single line of code.
 The chatbot interface that we create will look something like this:

+$demo_chatinterface_streaming_echo

 We'll start with a couple of simple examples, and then show how to use `gr.ChatInterface()` with real language models from several popular APIs and libraries, including `langchain`, `openai`, and Hugging Face.